 In attempting to be more aware of the decisions I am making while standing at this crossroads, I have noticed that I feel there are times when this other part of me emerges.
 This part – which I affectionately refer to as “M.O.W.E.” turns me into my own worst enemy.
 Triggered by fear, anger, hurt, pain, or sorrow, MOWE goes for the safe, the familiar, what s/he believes will immediately provide comfort and reassurance.

-Unfortunately, what “MOWE” does isn’t always in alignment with the higher goals and aspirations I have for myself.
-In short, MOWE acts in a way that do not reinforce or create the habits of excellence that I am hoping to cultivate in my life.
-Consequently, after MOWE has moved on, and I am no longer in a triggered state, I experience these lasting periods of shame, guilt, or self-deprecation as I internally berate myself for not having had more “discipline,” “Self-control”, etc. as I “should have had” in order to “control” MOWE and her/his outbreaks.
+Unfortunately, what “MOWE” does isn’t always in alignment with my higher goals and aspirations.
+In short, MOWE acts in ways that do not reinforce or create the habits of excellence I am hoping to cultivate in my life.
+Consequently, after MOWE has moved on, and I am no longer in a triggered state, I experience these lasting periods of shame, guilt, or self-deprecation as I internally berate myself for not having had more “discipline,” more “self-control”, like I “should have had” in order to “control” MOWE and her/his outbreaks.

 This observation of my own habits, has me wondering whether you have areas of your own life where you find yourself becoming your own version of “MOWE?
 Such transformations could occur within your communication patterns with your family, friends, lovers, or coworkers?
 Perhaps you become MOWE by the tendency to delay the onset of a major project?
 Or maybe you shift into your MOWE mode whenever you say “No” when you mean to say “Yes” – or vice-a-versa?